RicardooCorreia/code-katas-java/README.md

 # Code Katas in Java

-Repository where I keep all my Java code katas so I can improve my skills
+Repository where I keep all my Java code katas, so I can improve my skills

 ## Accounts